 Use a front-loading machine that is large enough to hold dry articles without crowding (the jerking action of the agitator in a top-load washer may cause damage by packing the down).
 If you don't have a front loader, consider hand washing your down blanket in the tub—and, as a last resort, visit a self-service laundromat.

 Washing Down by Hand

 Fill a bathtub with lukewarm water and add detergent.
-To determine the amount, follow the label directions for hand-washing loads -- use the minimum amount recommended (there should not be a mountain of suds).
-Gently squeeze the soapy water through the down-filled article, then drain the waste water.
+To determine the amount, follow the label directions for hand-washing loads—use the minimum amount recommended (there should not be a mountain of suds).
+Gently squeeze the soapy water through the down-filled article, then drain the wastewater.
 Rinse with fresh cool water, refilling the tub as necessary.

-After rinsing items completely -- either by hand or machine -- press out the water by hand, or use a washing machine's spin cycle (a top-loading machine is fine since it won't agitate while spinning).
+After rinsing items completely—either by hand or machine—press out the water by hand, or use a washing machine's spin cycle (a top-loading machine is fine since it won't agitate while spinning).
 Do not wring.
 Tumble dry on low heat for a few hours, until completely dry.
 Adding several clean, dry towels will absorb moisture and speed the drying process.

 Add a few clean tennis balls stuffed in clean cotton socks, or clean canvas tennis shoes added to the dryer, as this will help break up any clumps of filling that form.

 Hanging your pillows and comforters out on a clothesline several times per year can keep them smelling fresh while minimizing the need for laundering.